Can I Consolidate Student Loans With Bad Credit?

 Before asking if you can consolidate student loans with bad credit, it’s important to understand your options for refinancing.
-When researching these options it comes to the decision of federal student loan consolidation or private student loan refinance, you need to know that these are two different programs.
-They both combine your loans into a single loan with a single loan payment, they have different credit considerations.
+When researching these options it comes to the decision of federal student loan consolidation or private student loan refinance.
+You need to know that these are two very different programs.
+While they both combine your loans into a single loan with a single loan payment, they have different credit considerations that should be evaluated.

 Check your free annual credit report to determine what negative credit items could be affecting your overall score.
-In order to repair your credit, you’ll have to face the issues head-on.
+To repair your credit, you’ll have to face these issues head-on.
 The first step is identifying and understanding the negative items on your credit report.

 If you find anything in your report which is inaccurate, don’t let it go!
 Credit bureaus have existing processes in place to allow consumers to dispute information on their credit report.
 Make sure you file a dispute requesting the removal of incorrect information.

-Find a way to catch-up, or call your creditor to set up a payment plan if it is too much for you to pay at once.
+It’s important to find a way to catch-up.
+Call your creditor to set up a payment plan if it is too much for you to pay all at once.
 You can also contact a credit counseling agency to help you negotiate debts and payments on your behalf with creditors.

-If you’ve been struggling to stretch your paycheck to cover your bills and other living expenses, you may want to consider increasing your income.
+If you’ve been struggling to stretch your paycheck to cover your bills and other living expenses, you may want to attempt to increase your income.
 There are a few different approaches you can take.

-If you are already employed full-time, you may want to check in with your employer to see if there are any opportunities for a raise, overtime, etc. If that is not an option, you can look for part-time job opportunities, including less traditional options like rideshare, and food/package delivery which may offer more flexibility with your existing schedule.
+If you are already employed full-time, you may want to check in with your employer to see if there are any opportunities for a raise, overtime, etc. If that is not an option, you can look for part-time job opportunities, including less traditional options like rideshare and food/package delivery which may offer more flexibility with your existing schedule.
 There are also remote jobs that you can do from home as an additional source of income.

 If you are unemployed or underemployed, start the job search.
 Look for opportunities which help increase your income to cover your bills.
 Create profiles on the various job seeking websites, build up your LinkedIn profile, go to professional meetups and network to help find that next great opportunity to establish or increase your income.
 There are also employment agencies that could help or you could even seek out temporary positions to help bridge the gap until a more permanent opportunity comes along.

 It can be difficult to come up with a credit repair strategy on your own, but there are credit repair companies that can help you through the process.
 They offer customized services, and will generally charge a fee, but it may be worth it to help get you back on track.

-It may take some time for you to fix your bad credit, but the work shouldn’t stop just when your credit is fixed.
-Keep up the habits you formed while repairing your credit, like automatic payments and monitoring your credit report, to keep your credit healthy.
+It could take some time for you to fix your bad credit, but the work shouldn’t stop just when your credit is fixed.
+Keep up the good habits you formed while repairing your credit, like automatic payments and monitoring your credit report, to help keep your credit healthy.